bsmiller25/city_wiki/README.md

 Create an online tool that takes a city name as an input and scrapes Wikipedia for information about their type of government, current mayor, website URL, and a photo; stores that information in a database; and displays that information as a profile.

+## Approach

+A Python scraper using the Wikipedia and BeautifulSoup modules collects and stores to a Postgres database selected information about a given city.
+The information is then passed from Flask to an HTML template via Jinja templating to make a profile for each city with a distinct URL.
+At the top of the templates is a dropdown menu which allows switching between already collected cities and the ability to request a new city.
+The "other" option redirects to a page that takes the value of a simple input form, runs the scraper for the value, and finally redirects to the new page.

 Hosted at: https://shrouded-mesa-37896.herokuapp.com/

 Cities the scraper is known to work for: